CARTAvis/carta-protobuf/docs/data_cube_navigation.rst

     deactivate Backend

 Images are sent as tiled data.
-In order to keep the image view channel and full image histogram synchronised, the ``RASTER_IMAGE_DATA`` message includes a :carta:`REGION_HISTOGRAM_DATA` object, containing the channel histogram for the new channel.
+In order to keep the image view channel and full image histogram synchronised, the ``RASTER_IMAGE_DATA`` message includes a :carta:ref:`REGION_HISTOGRAM_DATA` object, containing the channel histogram for the new channel.
 During animation playback, each animation step will result in image data stream messages, as well as any relevant analytics updates.
 If zooming or panning occurs during animation, a ``SET_IMAGE_VIEW`` message is sent to the backend, updating the view bounds.
 These new bounds are used in the next frame generated by the backend.